Don't let real estate industry jargon keep you from becoming a homeowner. I can help you work your way through the process. Call me at 5106010116.

 • Disburse monies and finalize instructions

-• Give advice - the escrow agent stays a neutral, third-party status
+• Give advice - the escrow agent stays at an impartial, third-party status

 Mortgage Escrow Account